 The Company's accounting policies and disclosures require the measurement of fair values for financial instruments.
-When measuring the fair value of a financial asset or a financial liability, fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows.
+When measuring the fair value of a financial liability, fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows.

-Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities,
+Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities.